Datingcreated: ; modified:

 I never had too much pride.
 This is probably what allows me to be honest — well, at least with my past.

 I played 120 hours of videogames during the next 7 days.
-I was angry at myself for my weakness — broken promise; and my cowardice — I knew that the reason I didn’t break up with N. way earlier was a vague promise of pussy.
+I was angry at myself for my weakness — broken promise; and my cowardice — I knew that the only reason I didn’t break up with N. way earlier was a vague promise of pussy.
 Did I mention that I don’t even like getting laid that much already?

 There’s one more thing that came up that contributed to my latest breakdown.
 A few days before it happened, and while I was still seeing N. almost daily, I realized that I was falling for her friend, fast.
 In the last three days, my inner conflict hung up my consciousness, leaving me completely bereft of any feeling at all.
 Of course I promised to myself that I would stay away from N.’s friend.